EV Fleet Charging Depot

 With transportation now accounting for the largest share of U.S. greenhouse gas emissions, electric vehicles (EVs) will be key to the clean energy transition.
 Several states and the federal government have announced funding to increase the number of EVs on the road, and California requires all new passenger cars and trucks to be emissions-free by 2035.

-Because software issues had hampered the project, the company’s first priority was finding a proven software solution that could deliver superior EV charging results.
-And because this was the company’s first foray into leveraging energy storage for EV fleet charging, it needed an expert partner to provide a turnkey experience.
-With our extensive track record, service dedication, and best-in-class Athena™ software, Stem excelled across the board.
+Because software issues had hampered the project, Penske’s first priority was finding a proven software solution that could deliver superior EV charging results.
+And because this was Penske’s first foray into leveraging energy storage for EV fleet charging, it needed an expert partner to provide a turnkey experience.
+With our extensive track record, service dedication, and best-in-class Athena® software, Stem excelled across the board.

 To maximize project revenues, Athena first modeled battery performance and charging behavior under a range of potential tariffs.
-Now Athena optimizes EV charging while providing a real-time window into system operations.
+Now Athena optimizes EV charging while providing a real-time window into system operations for Penske.
+Since starting the pilot, smart energy storage has driven a 40% decrease in Penske’s site peak energy consumption.
 Athena also ensures the project reduces GHG emissions in accordance with California’s Self-Generation Incentive Program (SGIP).
-Perhaps most importantly, the project is informing the company’s long-term fleetwide EV charging strategy.
+Perhaps most importantly, the project is informing Penske’s long-term fleetwide EV charging strategy.